Skip to content

 Indeed, securing data across a large set of disparate data silos is difficult at best.
 For instance, it is time consuming and difficult to assure compliance with a large number of unrelated data structures.
 Moreover, these data silos are controlled by software vendors that have varying degrees of security mechanisms within their software applications.

 d.
-Capability to Verify, Authenticate, and Authorize Access to Business Data.
+The Increasing Complexity to Verify, Authenticate, and Authorize Access to Business Data.

 Lastly, there are the challenges with business owners providing access to their data.
 As businesses continue to leverage more digital technologies, they need to provide access to not just humans, but also systems, devices, and even AI agents.
 For more discussion on the challenges of digital identities, see my article, Digital Identity In Logistics And What To Know – The Best Security, Scary Risks.

-To summarize, traditional data management is struggling as businesses become more digital.
+Without a doubt, traditional data management is struggling as businesses become more digital.
 Although many companies have data governance policies, they still can’t keep up with the growing amount of data.
-This makes it hard for their organization to gain useful insights, authorize access to data, and safeguard their data.
-Indeed, business leaders need to rethink how they manage data, especially in large companies.
+A primary reason for this is that most organizations do not have a Data Strategy to make their data useful.
+At best they just have a Data Governance strategy to control and restrict their data.
+As a result, many businesses are drowning in data with few Insights.
+Moreover, many can’t access the data they need, while overwhelmed stamping out data security vulnerabilities.
+Indeed, business leaders need to rethink how they manage.

 For more references on enterprise data management used in this article, see below